For pure, kitschy Americana, it's tough to beat a huge, helium-filled cartoon character floating down the streets of New York City.

 Here’s the lowdown on those high-flying Macy’s balloons ...

 How big are these things?
-This year, the tallest balloon (Ronald McDonald) is 67 feet high.
-The Red Mighty Morphin Power Ranger is the longest, at 78 feet.
+At 67 feet, the Ronald McDonald balloon is as high as a six-story building.
+The Red Mighty Morphin Power Ranger is 78 feet long, which Macy's points out is as long as 13 bicycles.
 They can weigh 400 pounds or more.

 What if one pops?
 Accidents happen.
 But each balloon is divided into sections — a hand, just a thumb, an angry eyebrow, a hat, whatever — so if a portion of the material tears, or a seam rips, the whole mess doesn’t melt, Wicked Witch of the West-like, into a pile of polyurethane in the middle of the Avenue of the Americas.